johngoldin/can_i_get_a_clean_project/content/collection/Walking in Britain/2017-03-15-american-walker-in-britain-part-3/index.md

 slug: "am-walker-3"
 aliases:
     - /2017/03/am_walker_3/
-excerpt: 'Tips on how to plan a multi-day itineary with some advice on how to arrange for accommodations.'
+excerpt: 'Tips on how to plan a multi-day itinerary with some advice on how to arrange for accommodations.'
 categories:
   - British Walking
 layout: single-series